appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/appsmith-databases/external-postgresql.md

 Before you begin with the setup, ensure that your environment meets the necessary requirements.

-- Ensure you are on Appsmith version [V.No].
+- Ensure you are on Appsmith version v1.47 or greater.
 For more information, see [Update Appsmith](/getting-started/setup/instance-management/update-appsmith).
 - Make sure you have at least 2 GB of free storage space for backup and restore tasks.
 - Ensure you have PostgreSQL version 14 or higher.
 - Create a backup of the current Appsmith database.
 For more information, see the [Backup Appsmith database](/getting-started/setup/instance-management/appsmithctl#backup-database) guide.